bmaunde/guidelines/Guidelines/REST API Guidelines.md

 ### Headers
 As REST used HTTP for data transfer, request headers should be utilized for at least the following purposes:

- 1. Authentication and Authorization -  Authorization header  - should be used whether using basic or oAuth authentication, the header should be used.
+ 1. Authentication and Authorization -  Authorization header  - should be used whether using basic or OAuth authentication, the header should be used.
 Passing of username and password parameters as part of the endpoint URL should be avoided.
  2. Serialization Format - Accept and Content-Type headers - should be used to specify the desired data format to be returned to the client or the data format used in the request body.
 Common formats are JSON and XML.
- 3. Caching - Cache-Control and ETag headers - should be used in the response to communiciate caching instructions to the client
+ 3. Caching - Cache-Control and ETag headers - should be used in the response to communicate caching instructions to the client

 Other headers may be used where necessary.